Algorithm Configuration for Structured Pfaffian Settings: Pfaffian GJ framework for data-driven algorithm design

 \section{Pfaffian GJ framework for data-driven algorithm design}

-In a classical work, Goldberg and Jerrum \cite{goldberg1993bounding} introduced a comprehensive framework for bounding the VC-dimension (or pseudo-dimension) of parameterized function classes exhibiting a specific property.
+In a classical work, \citet{goldberg1993bounding} introduced a comprehensive framework for bounding the VC-dimension (or pseudo-dimension) of parameterized function classes exhibiting a specific property.
 They proposed that if any function within a given class can be computed via a specific type of computation, named a GJ algorithm, consisting of fundamental operators such as addition, subtraction, multiplication, division, and conditional statements, then the pseudo-dimension of such a function class can be effectively upper bounded.
-The bound depends on the running time of the algorithm, offering a convenient approach to reduce the task of bounding the complexity of a function class into the more manageable task of counting the number of operators.
+The bound depends on the running time {(number of operations)} of the algorithm, offering a convenient approach to reduce the task of bounding the complexity of a function class into the more manageable task of counting the { number of operations}.

-However, a bound based on runtime can often be overly conservative.
-Recently, Bartlett et al. \cite{bartlett2022generalization} instantiated a refinement for the GJ framework.
-Noting that any intermediate values the GJ algorithm computes are rational functions of parameters, Bartlett et al. proposed more refined complexity measures of the GJ framework, namely the \textit{predicate complexity} and the \textit{degree} of the GJ algorithm.
+However, a bound based on running time can often be overly conservative.
+Recently, \citet{bartlett2022generalization} instantiated a refinement for the GJ framework.
+Noting that any intermediate values the GJ algorithm computes are rational functions of parameters, Bartlett et al.\ proposed { the relevant} complexity measures of the GJ framework, namely the \textit{predicate complexity} and the \textit{degree} of the GJ algorithm.
 Informally, the predicate complexity and the degree are the number of distinct rational functions in conditional statements and the highest order of those rational functions, respectively.
-Remarkably, based on the refined complexity measures, Bartlett et al. showed a refined bound, demonstrating its efficacy in various cases, including applications on data-driven algorithm design for numerical linear algebra.
+Remarkably, based on { the GJ framework's} complexity measures, Bartlett et al.\ showed { an improved bound}, demonstrating its efficacy in various cases, including applications on data-driven algorithm design for numerical linear algebra.